Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Asset-based financing vs. factoring

-The fundamental difference between asset-based lending and factoring is how it works.
+The fundamental difference between asset-based lending and invoice factoring is how it works.
 With asset-based financing, your business takes out a loan based on the value of items it owns.
 With factoring, your business sells one of its assets — its unpaid invoices — to a third party.

 With asset-based financing, you pay off your loan plus interest and fees in regular installments over a set period of time.
-Factoring is typically a two-part deal: You get part of the funds upfront and the remaining value of your invoices after your clients pay up — less a fee.
+Factoring is typically a two-part deal: You get part of the funds upfront and the remaining value of your invoices after your clients pay up — minus a fee.

 How much does it cost?